thehunmonkgroup/onenote/README.md

 ./run-tests.sh
 ```

-Python > 2.6 and the [basht](https://github.com/progrium/basht) testing
+Python >= 2.7 and the [basht](https://github.com/progrium/basht) testing
 framework are required.

 ### Caveats

 While it's possible to modify the ```notes``` UDA directly using standard
-TaskWarrior syntax, it's not advisable (except in the deletion case), as, by
+Taskwarrior syntax, it's not advisable (except in the deletion case), as, by
 necessity, multiline UDA fields are stored as a single-line string with newline
 separators, which would be pretty tedious to navigate directly.

 Due to a
 [current bug](https://github.com/GothenburgBitFactory/taskwarrior/issues/2107)
-in taskwarrior newlines are represented internally by the marker
+in Taskwarrior newlines are represented internally by the marker
 ```###NEWLINE###```